From Molecules to Networks

 An Introduction to Cellular and Molecular NeuroscienceEdited by

-As the basic building block of the nervous system, a thorough understanding of the neuron is crucial for any level of analysis.
-This text provides the solid foundation of the morphological, biochemical, and biophysical properties of nerve cells that is needed by advanced undergraduates and graduate students, as well as researchers in need of a thorough reference.
+An understanding of the nervous system at virtually any level of analysis requires an understanding of its basic building block, the neuron.
+This book provides the solid foundation of the morphological, biochemical, and biophysical properties of nerve cells that is needed by advanced undergraduates and graduate students, as well as researchers in need of a thorough reference.

 Researchers in neuroscience and neurology as well as graduate students in neuroscience and medical students.